 Dachshund Training Secrets

-If you are not making headway with your sausage dog’s training, here a few tips.
+If you are not making headway with your sausage dog’s training, here are a few tips.

 Begin training your Dachshund puppy when it is 8 to 12 weeks old: